PaddleHQ/paddle-python-sdk/README.md

 # paddle-billing-python-sdk
-A *limited* Python wrapper for the new Paddle Billing SDK
+An unofficial Python wrapper for the new Paddle Billing SDK, based on Paddle's official [paddle-php-sdk](https://github.com/PaddleHQ/paddle-php-sdk/)

-This project only contains the Paddle Billing components needed to satisfy another project of mine.
-Please feel free to contribute missing components.
-I may or may not add additional components myself over time, no promises.
-I am always open to PRs for bug fixes or new features.

 ### Core developers